Can you be a modern Stoic and an atheist (or agnostic)?

 Scholars disagree over Marcus’ intention in presenting himself with this dichotomous choice between “God and atoms”, however.
 One common interpretation is that he is reminding himself that whether a creator God exists, or whether the universe is simply ordered by blind chance, in either case the practical (ethical) principles of Stoicism should still be followed.
 For the Stoics, who were essentially pantheists, theology was part of the discipline of “physics”, because they were materialists, who viewed God as pervading, and ordering, the whole of nature.

 Moreover, I believe that a remark made by Epictetus, whose philosophy Marcus studied closely may be read as shedding further light on the contrast between “God or atoms”.
-In one of the fragments attributed to Epictetus (fr.
+In one of the fragments in Stobaeus attributed to Epictetus (fr.
 1) we are told he said the following:

 What does it matter to me, says Epictetus, whether the universe is composed of atoms or uncompounded substances, or of fire and earth?
 Is it not sufficient to know the true nature of good and evil, and the proper bounds of our desires and aversions, and also of our impulses to act and not to act; and by making use of these as rules to order the affairs of our life, to bid those things that are beyond us farewell?
 It may very well be that these latter things are not to be comprehended by the human mind, and even if one assumes that they are perfectly comprehensible, well what profit comes from comprehending them?
 And ought we not to say that those men trouble in vain who assign all this as necessary to the philosopher’s system of thought? […] What Nature is, and how she administers the universe, and whether she really exists or not, these are questions about which there is no need to go on to bother ourselves.